How to Get God’s Best for Your Life

 Stop, literally, allowing the world to conform you to its mold.
 And then there’s a positive command: But be transformed by the renewing of your mind.
 And then there’s this purpose clause.
 There’s a reason why.
 So that you personally – not someone out there – so you could experience the good, well-pleasing, perfect will of God.

-It’s grammatically in what’s called the passive voice, and I’ll be technical just for a minute.
-The passive voice means, in Greek, it means that the subject is being acted upon.
+It’s grammatically in what’s called the passive voice.
+The passive voice means the subject is being acted upon.
 The active voice would be the subject is doing something.
 The subject is being acted upon.
 The imperative simply means that it’s a command, and the present tense means the subject that is being acted upon – it’s happening continuously.

 And so what I did is, I took that and gave you the Chip Ingram translation from that grammar to just fill it out a bit.
 Literally, the apostle Paul is saying: Stop allowing yourselves to be molded by the influence and pressures of this present world system.
-That’s really what he’s saying.
 Now, by the way, when he says “world system” or “the values of this world,” he’s not talking about the world, the geographical world.

 He’s talking about a system of values, a mindset, a worldview that’s energized by the enemy of your soul, whose goal is to kill and to steal and destroy.
 To mess your life up.
 To ruin your relationships.
 To separate you from God.
 To make you be emotionally depressed.
 To cause you to physically go into areas that will ruin your life.
 The whole goal of the world system is to destroy you.